All the Tea Behind Michael Jackson’s ‘Thriller,’ The Best-Selling Album of All Time

 Record executives, worried about the reception Jackson’s new album would receive, chose “The Girl is Mine,” an easy listening duet with Beatles singer Paul McCartney as the first track.

-But while the song they thought would be the best way to introduce Jackson’s project to a mainstream audience, reached the top of the R&B and Adult Contemporary charts, it got a lukewarm reception from critics.
+But while the song they thought would be the best way to introduce Jackson’s project to a mainstream audience, after it reached the top of the R&B and Adult Contemporary charts, it got a lukewarm reception from critics.
 Jones noted that some radio stations were hesitant to play “The Girl is Mine” because they didn’t like the idea of a song about McCartney and Jackson fighting over the same woman.

 “Billie Jean”